netxms/netxms-doc/admin/installation.rst

   * netxms-dbdrv-pgsql - PostgreSQL driver
   * netxms-dbdrv-mariadb - Mariadb driver
-  * netxms-dbdrv-mysql - MySQL driver, currently under development (not built for Ubuntu 20 / Mint 20)
+  * netxms-dbdrv-mysql - MySQL driver (not built for Ubuntu 20 / Mint 20)
   * netxms-dbdrv-odbc - unixODBC driver (can be used with DB/2 and Microsoft SQL)
-  * netxms-dbdrv-oracle - Oracle driver, currently under development ( requires Oracle client installation )
+  * netxms-dbdrv-oracle - Oracle driver ( requires Oracle client installation )

 #.
 Instal required packages (adjust command to match your environment):